GamesCreed

 On to gameplay and challenges, yes, they’re unique, but they do somewhat feel pointless and unnecessary.
 The thing is, the king wants to stop you, but some of the challenges can take longer than needed when it comes to the current king’s tactics or the tactics of the room monsters or masters.

-The game, in general, is gorgeous, and the music is excellent while catchy, sometimes too catchy.
-To reference to the song Wiggles, you might find yourself humming it well after playing the level, but there is a lot more music to discover and experience.
+The game, in general, is gorgeous, and the music is excellent, while catchy, sometimes too catchy.
+To reference the song Wiggles, you might find yourself humming it well after playing the level, but there is a lot more music to discover and experience.
 The music in Super Crazy Rhythm Castle is mainly made up of the four pillars of modern music: Rock, Electronic, Flamenco, and Pop.

 Super Crazy Rhythm Castle, PC, Review, Screenshots, GamesCreed